Block 2 modules

 Read the full description of Miracles and magic in medieval England in the module catalogue.

-Read the full description of Philosophy of mind and ethics: dilemmas and thought experiments in the module catalogue.
+Read the full description of Genetic engineering and genetically modified plants in the module catalogue.

 Business